-At March 31, 2015 and December 31, 2014, the Company did not have any financial assets or liabilities that are measured on a recurring basis.
-At March 31, 2015 and December 31, 2014, the Company's financial instruments included cash and cash equivalents, restricted short-term investments, accounts receivable, accounts payable and accrued expenses, accrued payroll and related liabilities, customer deposits, deferred acquisition obligations and capital leases.
-The carrying amount of these financial instruments, except for the restricted short-term investments, deferred acquisition obligations and the capital leases, approximates fair value due to the short-term maturities of these instruments.
+At June 30, 2015 and December 31, 2014, the Company did not have any financial assets or liabilities that are measured on a recurring basis.
+At June 30, 2015 and December 31, 2014, the Company's financial instruments included cash and cash equivalents, restricted short-term investments, accounts receivable, accounts payable and accrued expenses, accrued payroll and related liabilities, customer deposits, deferred acquisition obligations, note payable and capital leases.
+The carrying amount of these financial instruments, except for deferred acquisition obligations, note payable, and the capital leases, approximates fair value due to the short-term maturities of these instruments.
 The Company's restricted short-term investments are carried at amortized cost, which approximates fair value.
-Based on borrowing rates currently available to the Company, the carrying values of the deferred acquisition obligations and capital leases approximate their respective fair values.
+Based on borrowing rates currently available to the Company, the carrying values of the deferred acquisition obligations, note payable, and capital leases approximate their respective fair values.